-SP-30 Influence of Market Conditions - 91.215 (b) Influence of Market Conditions the use of funds available for housing type In light of the ongoing response and upcoming recovery efforts related to OVID-19, the need for TBRA is anticipated to increase significantly.
-As eviction noratoria expire along with rental assistance funds from the CARES ACT timulus, a spike in the need for TBRA is expected.
-The City of El Paso is lanning on implementing a TBRA program for veterans experiencing omelessness.
-Other populations are likely to require TBRA to prevent and espond to homelessness throughout the 5 years covered in this Plan.
-OVID-19, the need for TBRA is anticipated to increase significantly.
-As eviction noratoria expire along with rental assistance funds from the CARES ACT timulus, a spike in the need for TBRA is expected.
-The City of El Paso is lanning on implementing a TBRA program for veterans experiencing omelessness.
-Other populations are likely to require TBRA to prevent and noratoria expire along with rental assistance funds from the CARES ACT timulus, a spike in the need for TBRA is expected.
-The City of El Paso is lanning on implementing a TBRA program for veterans experiencing omelessness.
-Other populations are likely to require TBRA to prevent and timulus, a spike in the need for TBRA is expected.
-The City of El Paso is lanning on implementing a TBRA program for veterans experiencing omelessness.
-Other populations are likely to require TBRA to prevent and lanning on implementing a TBRA program for veterans experiencing omelessness.
-Other populations are likely to require TBRA to prevent and omelessness.
-Other populations are likely to require TBRA to prevent and espand to homolossnoss throughout the Export covered in this Plan espond to nonnelessitiess throughout the 5 years covered in this Plan. n light of the ongoing response and upcoming recovery efforts related to OVID-19, the need for TBRA is anticipated to increase significantly.
-As eviction noratoria expire along with rental assistance funds from the CARES ACT timulus, a spike in the need for TBRA is expected.
-The need to prevent omelessness through TBRA for Non-Homeless Special Needs individuals and amilies may be addressed through the creation of a new HOME TBRA program. he City of El Paso conducted a housing assessment and completed a Regional ousing Plan to identify and respond to present and future housing ffordability issues.
-The assessment showed that El Paso is currently xperiencing a 3,000 unit shortage affordable to households at 60% AMI.
-That nortage is projected to increase to 16,000 by 2025 if no interventions are nplemented.
-The production of new affordable units will be critical over the erm of this Plan to ensure that all El Pasoans have access to affordable housing nits throughout the community. ehabilitation of affordable housing units will bolster the new construction of nits described above and will maximize housing choice for households at and elow 80% AMI.
-HOME and CDBG funds are expected to be used for ehabilitation of both owner-occupied and rental affordable housing units. he City continuously works with the local Public Housing Authority (PHA) and rivate affordable housing developers to locate properties appropriate for HTC developments in the City's designated Priority Housing Areas.
-There are everal large properties owned by the PHA that, if preserved/ rehabilitated, nay be utilized to increase availability of affordable housing units.
+SP-30 Influence of Market Conditions - 91.215 (b) Influence of Market Conditions

+Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based In light of the ongoing response and upcoming recovery efforts related to Rental Assistance COVID-19, the need for TBRA is anticipated to increase significantly.
+As eviction (TBRA) moratoria expire along with rental assistance funds from the CARES ACT stimulus, a spike in the need for TBRA is expected.
+The City of El Paso is planning on implementing a TBRA program for veterans experiencing homelessness.
+Other populations are likely to require TBRA to prevent and respond to homelessness throughout the 5 years covered in this Plan.
+TBRA for Non- In light of the ongoing response and upcoming recovery efforts related to Homeless Special COVID-19, the need for TBRA is anticipated to increase significantly.
+As eviction Needs moratoria expire along with rental assistance funds from the CARES ACT stimulus, a spike in the need for TBRA is expected.
+The need to prevent homelessness through TBRA for Non-Homeless Special Needs individuals and families may be addressed through the creation of a new HOME TBRA program.
+New Unit The City of El Paso conducted a housing assessment and completed a Regional Production Housing Plan to identify and respond to present and future housing affordability issues.
+The assessment showed that El Paso is currently experiencing a 3,000 unit shortage affordable to households at 60% AMI.
+That shortage is projected to increase to 16,000 by 2025 if no interventions are implemented.
+The production of new affordable units will be critical over the term of this Plan to ensure that all El Pasoans have access to affordable housing units throughout the community.
+Rehabilitation Rehabilitation of affordable housing units will bolster the new construction of units described above and will maximize housing choice for households at and below 80% AMI.
+HOME and CDBG funds are expected to be used for rehabilitation of both owner-occupied and rental affordable housing units.
+Acquisition, The City continuously works with the local Public Housing Authority (PHA) and including private affordable housing developers to locate properties appropriate for preservation LIHTC developments in the City's designated Priority Housing Areas.
+There are several large properties owned by the PHA that, if preserved/ rehabilitated, may be utilized to increase availability of affordable housing units.